zacharyab24/PDF-Merger/README.md

 # PDF-Merger
-This repo exists because I keep loosing the script on my desktop
+This repo exists because I keep loosing the script on my desktop \
+Usage: requires `pypdf` package - `python -m pip install pypdf` \
+Run script in a folder with pdf's you want to merge \
+pdfs should be of the form \<name>\<N>.pdf \
+The script will prompt you for a name, number of files, and output name \
+Note, number of files is the total number of files, and number starts at 1 \
+Sample directory: \
+files \
+├─ file1.pdf \
+├─ file2.pdf \
+... \
+├─ fileN.pdf